 In a brand positioning statement, the main consumer benefit is the conclusion, with a need for two support points as the premises.
-The reason to believe (RTB) should never be the conclusion.
+Therefore, the reason to believe (RTB) should never be the conclusion.
 If pure logic teaches us that two premises are enough to draw any conclusion, then you only need two RTBs.

 - Then, showcase what you do differently within the production process.

-- Finally, what added service/details do you provide in the value chain.
+- Finally, what added service/details do you provide in the value chain?

 - First, what is the usage of an ingredient that makes you better?

 - Then, look at the process or ingredient that makes you safer.

 - To clarify, who are the experts in the field who can speak on your behalf?